agenario/portfolio/README.md

 ## **🔧 Overview**

-This portfolio showcases real-world automation projects on which I have delivered full life cycle engineering from concept and system architecture through FAT, commissioning, and integration into MES and Industry 4.0 ecosystems.
+This portfolio showcases real-world automation projects on which I have delivered full life cycle engineering from concept and system architecture through FAT, commissioning, SAT, and integration into MES and Industry 4.0 ecosystems.
 I bring a hybrid profile of hands-on technical experience and cross-functional leadership, frequently serving as a bridge between OEMs, software teams, production, and stakeholders.

 ### **Key Areas of Expertise**: